drunkard/ceph-readable-doc/html/_sources/rados/troubleshooting/troubleshooting-mon.rst.txt

   # deployed
   ceph-authtool /path/to/admin.keyring --add-key 'AQDN8kBe9PLWARAAZwxXMr+n85SBYbSlLcZnMA==' -n mgr.x \
     --cap mon 'allow profile mgr' --cap osd 'allow *' --cap mds 'allow *'
+  # If your monitors' ids are not sorted by ip address, please specify them in order.
+  # For example. if mon 'a' is 10.0.0.3, mon 'b' is 10.0.0.2, and mon 'c' is  10.0.0.4,
+  # please passing "--mon-ids b a c".
-  # if your monitors' ids are not single characters like 'a', 'b', 'c', please
+  # In addition, if your monitors' ids are not single characters like 'a', 'b', 'c', please
   # specify them in the command line by passing them as arguments of the "--mon-ids"
   # option. if you are not sure, please check your ceph.conf to see if there is any
   # sections named like '[mon.foo]'. don't pass the "--mon-ids" option, if you are
   # using DNS SRV for looking up monitors.
   ceph-monstore-tool $ms rebuild -- --keyring /path/to/admin.keyring --mon-ids alpha beta gamma

   # 备份一下损坏的 store.db 以防万一！所有监视器上都要备份一下。
   mv /var/lib/ceph/mon/mon.foo/store.db /var/lib/ceph/mon/mon.foo/store.db.corrupted